• Home

 Industrial surface finishing reference

 This abrasive finishing reference documents typical turbine blade production requirements where repeatable stock removal, edge stability and reproducible surface quality are critical.
-Similar finishing principles are applied on the SPE 6 CNC platform.
+IMM SPE machines are used by GE Vernova for turbine blade finishing in serial production.
+This case study, published in cooperation with 3M, documents the abrasive finishing process, material removal strategy and surface quality results achieved — directly reflecting the process capabilities of the SPE 6 CNC platform.

 3M - GE Vernova turbine blade finishing case study (pdf)